 MCB2010 MICROBIOLOGY has a required prerequisite of CHM1032 CHEMISTRY FOR HEALTH SCIENCES and co-requisite MCB2010L MICROBIOLOGY LABORATORY.
 MCB2010L MICROBIOLOGY LABORATORY, and CHM1032 CHEMISTRY FOR HEALTH SCIENCES are not included in the overall program credit hours and therefore students may not be eligible for Federal Financial Aid for these specific co/pre-requisite courses.

 LPN-RN Transition students will be eligible for up to 10 Nursing Course Credits for experiential learning.
-The experiential learning credits are awarded in the final nursing course.
 Students must contact the Nursing department for more information.

 See General Education course information here.